CyberFlameGO/svnpython/Doc/library/mmap.rst

 underlying file.
 Assignment to an :const:`ACCESS_COPY` memory map affects memory but does not update the underlying file.

-.. versionchanged:: 2.5
 To map anonymous memory, -1 should be passed as the fileno along with the length.

-.. versionchanged:: 2.6
-   mmap.mmap has formerly been a factory function creating mmap objects.
-Now mmap.mmap is the class itself.

 .. class:: mmap(fileno, length[, tagname[, access[, offset]]])